International Programmes 2025/2026

 Costs of living

-Since 1 January 2021, the annual required amount that must be paid into a blocked account when applying for a visa amounts to 10,332 EUR.
+Since September 2024, the annual requirement that must be paid into a blocked account when applying for a visa amounts to 11,904 EUR (992 EUR per month).

 Funding opportunities within the university